-BITE-SIZED FACTS On the morning of 1 July 1916 the Allies began their offensive on the Somme.
-The preceding artillery barrage lasted a week.
-Some people on the south coast of England actually heard two of the mines explode.
+BITE-SIZED FACTS The noise produced by artillery barrages and mines was incredibly loud.
+In 1917, explosives blowing up beneath the German lines on Messines Ridge at Ypres in Belgium could be heard in London, 140 miles (220 km) away.
 Every British soldier was given army-issue boots in time to wear them in.
-From the Somme onwards, each soldier also had his own steel helmet.
-Specialist items, such as rubber waders, were kept as communal stores - handed from one unit to another.
+From the Somme onward, each soldier also had his own steel helmet.
+Specialized items, such as rubber waders, were kept as communal stores handed from one unit to another.
 British Army clothing, left to right: a warm coat for transport drivers; a flameproof suit for flame thrower operators; winter camouflage for trench raiding; and flying clothing

 Flame throwers were first used by the Germans.
-They fired jets of flame as far as 40 m (131 ft).

-The nation with the largest army was Russia.
-It mobilized 12 million troops.
-Over three-quarters were killed, wounded, or went missing in action.

-At first British tanks were split into "males" and "females".
+They fired jets of flame as far as 130 ft (40 m).
+Russia had the largest army.
+It mobilized 12 million troops during the course of the war.
+More than three-quarters were killed, wounded, or went missing in action.
+At first British tanks were split into "males" and "females."
 Male tanks had cannons, while females had heavy machine guns.

-The first prototype tank, "Little Willie", was built in 1915.
-It carried a crew of three and had a top speed of 4.8 km/h (3 mph).
+The first prototype tank, "Little Willie," was built in 1915.
+It carried a crew of three and had a top speed of 3 mph (4.8 km/h).

-Tunnellers laid mines on the Western Front.
+Tunnelers laid mines on the Western Front.
 Sometimes underground fights broke out, if they dug into an enemy tunnel by mistake.

-Map of Europe in 1914 by Walter Trier Food was prepared in field kitchens that could be several kilometres behind the front line.
-It was impossible to take transport into the trench, so food was carried to the front on foot.
+Map of Europe in 1914 by Walter Trier Food was prepared in field kitchens that could be several miles behind the front line.
+It was impossible to take transportation into the trench, so food was carried to the front on foot.
 Filling a Thermos container that kept the food hot Prague-born Walter Trier (1890-1951) produced political cartoons.
 One famous work shows Europe in 1914 on the eve of World War I, with the national leaders squabbling and threatening each other.
-The Pool of Peace is a 12-m (40-ft) deep lake near Messines, Belgium.
-It fills a crater made in 1917 when the British detonated a mine containing 41,325 kg (40 tons) of explosives.
-Some soldiers wore knitted helmets called balaclavas to stay warm in winter.
-Balaclavas are named after the battle where they were first worn the Battle of Balaclava, which took place during the Crimean War (1854).
+The Pool of Peace is a 40-ft (12-m) deep lake near Messines, Belgium.
+It fills a crater made in 1917 when the British detonated a mine containing 45 tons (41,325 kg) of explosives.
+Some soldiers wore knitted helmets called balaclavas to stay warm in the winter.
+Balaclavas are named after the battle where they were first worn-the Battle of Balaclava, which took place during the Crimean War (1854).

 A German messenger dog laying telegraph wire

 Messenger dogs carried orders to the front line in capsules strapped to their bodies.
-Dogs also helped military communications in another way some of them were trained to lay down telegraph wire!
+Dogs also helped military communications in another way-some of them were trained to lay down telegraph wire!

 QUESTIONS AND ANSWERS